 When one washes ashore, they quickly claim the child as their own without reporting it to the authorities.
 On a rare outing in town 2 years later, they bring their daughter along and realize the impact of what they have done.

 This was a heartbreaking but beautiful read.
-The movie adaptation was excellent as well.
+The movie adaptation of this isolation book was excellent as well.

 Want The Best FREE Reading Log Printable?
 Check out our post along with great tips on how to use them.

 Hornak takes series topics and makes them funny.
-This book is about crazy coincidences and epic drama in one completely dysfunctional British family.
+This family drama book is about crazy coincidences and epic drama in one completely dysfunctional British family.

 This story is so adorable!
 It’s Love Actually, Quarantine edition.
 It’s not a scary pandemic read AT ALL.
 Instead, it’s an interwoven tale of various couples stuck together for a week-long lockdown.